Ensono/amido.github.io/docs/workloads/azure/backend/netcore/architecture/project_structure/simple_api_netcore.md

 #### Company.Project.API.UnitTests

 **UnitTests** cover the API project, including controllers, services, and repositories.
 They mock external dependencies like databases and external services to ensure the API behaves as expected.

+#### xxENSONOxx.xxSTACKSxx.AppHost

+The AppHost project is responsible for hosting the API and uses Aspire.
+Aspire is a lightweight, high-performance framework for building and hosting .NET applications.
+It provides essential features like dependency injection, configuration management, and middleware support.

+The AppHost project contains the Program.cs class, which configures the API and starts the host.
+The AppHost project should be kept as simple as possible to avoid adding unnecessary dependencies or logic.